stevencombs/retrocombs.github.io/_posts/2016/2016-08-14-chip-and-led.md

 # Connect LED to the C.H.I.P.
 Connect the LED to GPIO pins labeled CSID0 and GND as shown in the image below:

+> **WARNING:** Please read this [warning from fordsfords][22] on the Next Thing Co.
+BBS.
+He correctly notes that I do not include an inline 1 to 10K resistor.
+The particular LED I use has a high internal resistance (to protect the GPIO from burn out) and is an LED I use for this type of experimentation frequently.
+If you are unsure, we both recommend you include a resistor inline on the positive side of the LED.
+I really should correct the image (and hope to do so in the near future), but for now, all have been warned.

 ![][image-2]

-Connect the LED long wire (positive) to GPIO-CSID0 and the short wire (negative) to GND.
+Connect the LED long wire (anode - positive) to GPIO-CSID0 and the short wire (cathode - negative) to GND.

-> If you don't have LEDs, I recommend this [batch from Amazon][22] or stop by your local Radio Shack.
+> If you don't have LEDs, I recommend this [batch from Amazon][23] or stop by your local Radio Shack.

 # Turn the LED on
 Now the fun begins.
 Create a Python program on the C.H.I.P. to the LED on.